jethornton/flexgui/docs_flex/source/ini.rst

 ^^^^^^^

 The plotter background color can be set in the [FLEXGUI] section of the ini.
-The value is the Red,Greed,Blue color numbers from 0 to 1 with no space.
+The value is the Red,Green,Blue color numbers from 0 to 1 with no space.
 So an entry of 0.0,0.0,0.0 is black and 1.0,1.0,1.0 is white.
 Use a RGB 0-1 Color Picker to select the RGB values.
 ::